TylerLadas/E-commerce-Back-End/README.md

 ## Description

-Building the back end for an e-commerce site, using a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+Building the back end for an e-commerce site, using a working Express.js API and configuring it to use Sequelize to interact with a MySQL database.

 ![Screen Shot 2021-08-13 at 4 42 28 PM](https://user-images.githubusercontent.com/78171259/129416515-b43d81e2-cded-4533-bae0-fd4008769796.png)